asset (string Name) : int

 assetAdd (string Name, var Price, var Spread, var RollLong, var RollShort, var PipVal, var PipCost, var MarginCost, var Leverage, var LotAmount, var Commission, string Symbol)

-Adds a new asset to the current strategy, or modifies parameters of an existing asset.
-Must be called in the initial run of the strategy before the asset is selected.
+The asset is also added to the [Asset] scrollbox.
+To be called in the initial run of the strategy.
 Assets contained in the asset list are automatically added.